-You must start the Web server on the target server.
+You must start the Web server on the server on which FUJITSU Enterprise Postgres and WebAdmin are installed ...

-- Using WebAdmin in a multiserver configuration - You must start the Web server on all servers on which WebAdmin has been installed.
+- Using WebAdmin in a multiserver configuration

+You must start the Web server on all servers on which WebAdmin has been installed.

-This appendix describes how to activate and stop the Web server feature of WebAdmin.
+This appendix describes how to start and stop the Web server feature of WebAdmin.